 When considering how to choose a tent for your outdoor adventures, it can be a little difficult to get past the jargon.
 Hydrostatic head?
 Geodesic design?
 Freestanding versus tensioned pitching techniques?
-When you’re simply trying to find a decent bit of canvas to take on the trail or house your family in for a few days of fresh air fun, all that technical talk can be something of a minefield.
+When all you are trying to do is find the right shelter for your family camping trip or a decent model for an upcoming thru-hiking expedition, it can all be a bit overwhelming.

-In fairness to the manufacturers, tents have come a very long way in a relatively short time, and you can understand them getting excited about the vast improvements in materials and advancement of designs.
+In defence of manufacturers, these castles of canvas have come a very long way in a relatively short time, and you can understand them getting excited about the vast improvements in materials and advancement of designs.
 But what are the really important things to look out for when choosing the best tent, and what on earth do those expressions mean in real terms?

 Walk this way… And while you do, carefully consider where, when and how you’re most likely to use your tent, because that is the single biggest factor that should influence your decision on which one to buy.
-If you're off into the wilderness, you'll need something that you're pretty confident can cope with harsh conditions.
+If you're off into the backcountry, you'll require something that you're pretty confident can cope with extreme conditions.
 On the other hand, if you're looking to pitch up at a music festival, a pop-up tent might do just the trick.

 The primary function of any tent is to keep you protected from the elements – mainly wind and rain, but sometimes snow too.
 On quality tents, the flysheet and groundsheet fabric will have a quoted Hydrostatic Head (HH) weighting in terms of 1000s of mm – eg 3,000mm – which reflects how much pressure the fabric can withstand before it lets water in.
 So, a flysheet with a HH of 3,000mm could have a solid column of water 3 metres tall bearing down on it before it fails.
 If you are looking to choose a backpacking tent, you will want a high HH rating.